MSU Billings Course Descriptions

 [formerly MATH 202 Fundamentals of Mathematics II]

 3 cr.
 Prerequisite: M 130 or consent of instructor.
-(F, Sp) Stresses topics in fractions, ratios, and proportional relationships; the number system; expressions and equations; statistics and probability; and functions as defined by the Common Core State Standards for mathematics.
+(F, Sp) Stresses advanced operations with fractions, ratios and proportional relationships, analytic and three-dimensional geometry, expressions and equations, and statistics and probability.
+Emphasis is on problem-solving and non-algorithmic thinking within grades 5-8 of the Montana Common Core State Standards for mathematics.